-At SMS Changing Lives we strive to ensure that we enable all students to be given the best opportunities to learn and grow through education at our provision.
+At SMS Changing Lives we strive to ensure that all students are given the best opportunities to learn and grow through education at our provision.

-Whilst we ensure we employ the highest level of support and understanding for the students pathways at SMS we also must consider thresholds when a student is at risk of exclusion is being considered.
+Whilst we ensure we show the highest level of support and understanding for the students pathways at SMS, we also must consider thresholds for when it may be necessary and appropriate to exclude a student from school.

-SMS changing live school is committed to being a fully accessible and inclusive organization, welcoming and respecting the diversity of its students, staff, community and visitors to the school.
+SMS Changing Lives School is committed to being a fully accessible and inclusive organisation, welcoming and respecting the diversity of its students, staff, community and visitors to the school.